glovooker/glovooker/README.md

 ## I'm a Full Stack Software Engineer💻 with a Graphic Designer Complex🎨

 I spend most of my time improving my skills to create amazing digital products that are always up to the task.
-I'm an active [UCenfotec](https://ucenfotec.ac.cr/) Ambassador honored with an Excellence Student Scholarship.
+I'm an active [UCenfotec](https://ucenfotec.ac.cr/) Ambassador honored with The Excellence Student Scholarship.
 While I'm learning all I can about the magnificent tech world, I'm also working as a Full Stack Front End Oriented Software Engineer at 🐋Mobydyg, an ecommerce startup.
+I love Agile, so I'm a certified Scrum Master and Product Owner, and I do my best to follow the bests practices and principles regarding clean coding and programming.

 ### More About Me🧐